Old Rail Trail: History

 The route was originally opened in 1851 as a railway line by the Midland Great Western Railway and was the first to reach Athlone from Dublin.
 The line was closed in 1987 with trains using the former Great Southern and Western Railway line to reach Athlone.

 The Moate-Garrycastle section was officially opened by Taoiseach Enda Kenny in October 2015.
 In September 2015 the Westmeath Independent reported that the greenway could provide a "€15m boost" to the local economy.

-The section was extended up to Ballymahon road (White gates) in December 2016, with plans to eventually extend into Athlone town.
+The section was extended up to Ballymahon road (White gates) in December 2016, and in October of 2022, the trail expanded to athlone.

+A new bridge to cross the River Shannon in Athlone was allocated €8.1m funding and began construction in 2021.
+The bridge, later named the Mary O'Rourke Bridge, opened in August 2023.

+Kilbeggan link

 As of 2015, plans by a community development organisation in Kilbeggan, County Westmeath, were underway to connect the Greenway to the Offaly Cycleways at Kilbeggan with a greenway to Tullamore, County Offaly.
-Work was planned to begin by summer 2016.

-A new bridge to cross the River Shannon in Athlone was allocated €8.1m funding and began construction in 2021.
-The bridge opened in August 2023.
+The preferred route, extending the Kilbeggan - Ballycommon greenway, including Belvedere House and Gardens and linking the Royal and Grand Canals, was published by Westmeath County Council and Transport Infrastructure Ireland in October 2025.